 Configuration of the KVM Network Side.

 In KVM, you need to create bridge networks for the VM to connect to the Network.
 The Bridge interface is like a virtual switch, where you can connect multiple VM’s to it.

-Since the pfSense Firewall will be using two interface such as WAN and the LAN, you need to create the WAN and LAN bridge interfaces.
-Those two bridges again gets connected to the VLAN interfaces in the KVM.
+Since the pfSense Firewall will be using two interfaces, such as the WAN and the LAN, you need to create the WAN and LAN bridge interfaces.
+Those two bridges again get connected to the VLAN interfaces in the KVM.